Frequently Asked Questions About the TOEFL iBT® Test

 - Where are TOEFL test scores accepted?

 More than 9,000 colleges, universities and agencies in 130 countries accept TOEFL test scores.
-For more information, see Who Accepts TOEFL Scores.
+You can even use your TOEFL scores to satisfy visa requirements in Australia.
+To learn more, see Who Accepts TOEFL Scores.

 - When should I start preparing for the test?